DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/contacts.rst

 **Contacts**

-By clicking this, you will arrive to the Contacts List Page.
+By clicking this, you will arrive to the :ref:`Contacts List Page <Contacts List Page>`.

 **Groups**

-This will take you to the Groups List Page.
+This will take you to the :ref:`Groups List Page <Groups List Page>`.

 **Metrics**

-This will take you to the Metrics Page.
+This will take you to the :ref:`Metrics Page <gs-metrics>`.

 **User** |User|